 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (e.g., revenue) until that time.
-STEM's deferred inflows of resources includes \$245,545 in deferred rent and \$365,000 for deferred tenant improvements (see Note F), and pensions which relate to differences between expected and actual experience and differences between projected and actual investment earnings.
+STEM also reports the following deferred inflows of resources related to pensions, when applicable: differences between expected and actual experience and differences between projected and actual investment earnings.